If you were recently in an accident or recently had to purchase car insurance, you may be wondering, “Is California a no-fault state?”

 Whether a state is a fault state or no-fault state can make a big difference for any financial recovery if you find yourself in a car accident, as well as who provides it.

-Here, we’ll discuss what fault and no-fault mean for car insurance, and how that relates to you as a California resident.
+Here, our California car accident attorney will discuss what fault and no-fault mean for car insurance, and how that relates to you as a California resident.

 What Does A “No-fault” System Mean?